rishabhsai/briefly/README.md

 ---

 Made with ❤️ for creators, founders, and storytellers.
-Amplify your voice with Vyyra.
+Amplify your voice with Briefly.